kxepal/couchdb-python/doc/index.rst

 * ``couchdb.mapping``: This module provides advanced mapping between CouchDB JSON documents and Python objects.

-Additionally, the ``couchdb.view`` module implements a view server for views written in Python.
+Additionally, the ``couchdb.server`` package implements a query server for Python functions.

 There may also be more information on the `project website`_.